 Starches contain carbohydrates, fiber and B vitamins.
 A serving of starch contains 80 calories and 15 g of carbohydrate.
 Examples of starch foods and serving sizes you can eat include 1 slice of bread, 1 oz. of a bagel, 1/2 of an English muffin, a hamburger or hot dog roll, 3/4 cup of cold cereal, 1/2 cup of hot cereal, 5 crackers, 1/2 cup of peas or corn, 1/3 cup of pasta, rice or couscous, 3 oz. baked potato and 3 cups of air-popped popcorn.
 For better blood sugar control, choose more whole-grain starches.
 Fiber in whole-grains decreases the rate of digestion allowing for a slower release of sugar into the bloodstream.

 Fruits provide carbohydrate, fiber, vitamin C, potassium and folate.
 A typical serving of contains 60 calories and 15 g of carbohydrate.
-Fruit choices and serving sizes type 2 diabetics can eat include a small apple or orange, 1 cup of cantaloupe, 2 small plums, 1/2 cup of applesauce, 1 kiwi, 1 medium peach, 1/2 a large pear, 17 grapes, 4 oz. banana, 1/2 cup of unsweetened canned fruit, 2 tbsp. of raisins, 3 prunes, 1/2 cup apple or orange juice and 1/3 cup prune or cranberry juice.
+Fruit choices and serving sizes for people with type 2 diabetes include a small apple or orange, 1 cup of cantaloupe, 2 small plums, 1/2 cup of applesauce, 1 kiwi, 1 medium peach, 1/2 a large pear, 17 grapes, 4 oz. banana, 1/2 cup of unsweetened canned fruit, 2 tbsp. of raisins, 3 prunes, 1/2 cup apple or orange juice and 1/3 cup prune or cranberry juice.
 Whole fruit makes a better choice than the juice because of its fiber content.
 In addition to helping control blood sugar, fiber in fruit also helps manage hunger better than the juice.

 Milk and Yogurt